drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Middle level commands **setup pulse..**, **setup frameset...**, **setup timer**, **start** and **trigger**, provide data collection with detailed control of the timing for the pulse sequence that operates the sensor.
 A set of low level commands provide register level access to the FlexPWM timing generator in the MCU.

 In the Python program, incoming data is saved onto a queue.
 The command **save \<filespec\>** retrieves and writes the data to disk.
 The command **clear** empties the data queue without writing to disk.
+The saved data includes the "0" frame.
+The first exposure interval is frame 1.

-Data frames can be added using **add all** which sums all of the data into one frame, or by using **add framesets** which sums the data to produce a set of frames corresponding to a frame set.
+Data frames can be added using **add all** which sums all of the data into one frame, or **add all after n** which sums all the frames after the first "n" frames, or **add framesets** which sums the data at each index in the frame set.
 After adding the frames, you can use **save** as above, or collect more data and add again.
-The **add framesets** command requires that all of the data have the same number of frames in each frame set.

 Following is an example that shows the data produced with a single frame at low intensity compared to that produced by adding 100 frames collected at the same signal intensity.
 The signal to noise ratio increases by a factor of 10 as expected (√N).
 Aside, being able to add data frames and obtain meaningful data is possible only when your instrument is linear.
 We will discuss this in further detail in the next section.